Mengesha and Ketema Win The 2024 Berlin Marathon - The Running Channel Advertisement

 The men’s race was a perfect examples of a how a running race lasting more than two hours can keep us enthralled until the very end.

 They went out in under 2:02 pace, with a group of 10 running through halfway in 1:00:57.
 The pace surged, then became thrillingly tactical as it slowed between 25km and 40km.
-Into the final few kilometres and there were still four men close together, but in the end, as Ethopia’s Milkesa Mengesha ran through the Brandenburg Gate, he was able to push ahead of Kenya’s Cyprian Kotut.
+Into the final few kilometres and there were still four men close together, but in the end, as Ethiopia’s Milkesa Mengesha ran through the Brandenburg Gate, he was able to push ahead of Kenya’s Cyprian Kotut.

 Mengesha, 24, won in 2:03:17, with Kotut just five seconds behind.
 Ethiopia’s Haymanot Alew was third and Kenya’s Stephen Kiprop fourth.
 The top four were within 20 seconds of each other, and all ran big personal bests on an ideal day for running in Berlin, which saw eight of the top 10 men run their fastest ever marathon.